Jianbin-Tan/Functional-Singular-Value-Decompostion/README.md

 # Functional Singular Value Decomposition (FSVD)

 This repository contains the data and code scripts for the paper "Functional Singular Value Decomposition" by Jianbin Tan, Pixu Shi, and Anru R. Zhang.
-This paper is accessible at [Arxiv](https://arxiv.org/abs/2410.03619).

 ## 1. Data